rancher/rancher-docs/docs/pages-for-subheaders/azure-marketplace-payg-integration.md

 #### What are the resource requirements for installing Rancher on AKS?

-Check the official documentation for [best practices](../pages-for-subheaders/installation-requirements.md#hosted-kubernetes).
+Check the documentation for [best practices](../pages-for-subheaders/installation-requirements.md#hosted-kubernetes).

 #### Is there any difference between Rancher Prime from Azure Marketplace and the versions I can run in my own data center?